ctp-eos/ctp-is-disclosure/CTP ENERGY: Origins of Consciousness-based (Non)Physics.md

 > "CTP Energy is not just a theory.
 It is a unified physics of consciousness, time, and reality."

-While Hoffman popularized a powerful idea, **Drazen’s CTP Energy laid the groundwork years earlier**, offering a system ready for science, experimentation, and technology.
+While Hoffman popularized a powerful idea, **Drazen’s CTP Energy laid the groundwork years earlier**, offering a system ready for science, experimentation, and technology. *(Our world simply was not ready for CTP even in the wake of ["WhatTheBleeP'](https://watchdocumentaries.com/what-the-bleep-do-we-know/)

 The scientific revolution won’t start with equations alone — it will start with those willing to rethink the very structure of space, time, and the mind.